bhuvanesh1s1/use-effect-react/README.md

-# Apps using useState hook
+# Apps using useEffect hook

 ## Initializing & starting the app